zfountas/deep-active-inference-mc/README.md

 Z. Fountas, N. Sajid, P. A.M.
 Mediano and K. Friston "[Deep active inference agents using Monte-Carlo methods](https://arxiv.org/abs/2006.04176)",	arXiv:2006.04176.

-which is currently available in an online pre-print version.
+which is accepted for presentation in NeurIPS 2020 and currently available in an online pre-print version.
 If you use this model or the dynamic dSprites environment in your work, please cite our pre-print.

 ---
 ### Description